Tejaspatade/das-hotel/README.md

 If you have any questions or suggestions, please feel free to contact us:

--   Email: contact@dashotelier.com
+-   Email: tjspatade@gmail.com
--   Website: www.dashotelier.com
+-   Website: www.das-hotel.vercel.app
--   Twitter: @dashotelier
+-   LinkedIn: linkedin.com/tejpatade

 Thank you for using Das Hotelier!
 We hope it serves you well in efficiently managing your hotel.
 Happy hoteliering! 🏨